CosmoStat/CDE/README.md

 We have included the version with a 3-bin parameterisation, with bin edges z={0,100,1000}.

 We have also included a notebook to reproduce Figures 2,3 and 12 of our paper.

+All the changes and new parts of code implemented in class_CDE are duly indicated with the text /* NEW */.

+We describe what are the input parameters required by the code in the input.c file.